PROFILE:

 .

 Gene was born in Pawhuska, OK, and grew up in Tulsa.
 He attended Central High School there.
-Gene had a charismatic personality and an inquiring mind, which made him a natural for a career in broadcasting.
-After a four-year stint in the Navy (where he had his first radio show while stationed in Iceland,) he worked for a small radio station in Coffeyville, Kansas, then to KAKC Radio in Tulsa as a top 40 DJ before going into news at that station.
+Gene had a charismatic personality, an inquiring mind and a deep voice, which made him a natural for a career in broadcasting.
+After a four-year stint in the Navy (where he had his first radio show while stationed in Iceland,) he worked for a small radio station in Coffeyville, Kansas, then at KAKC Radio in Tulsa as a top 40 DJ before going into news at that station.
 In 1966, he broke into television as a sportscaster at KOCO-TV in Oklahoma City before becoming a news anchor there.
 Following that, he was news director of KWTV-TV in Beaumont, TX.
 In 1969, he came to work for WFAA-TV at its Fort Worth news bureau; by January 12, 1970, a major shuffling of newscasters occurred when anchor Murphy Martin left the station, ultimately landing Thomas the role of Bureau Chief.
-After about 3 months, he moved into the news department in Dallas, then was promoted to evening news anchor.
-One of Gene's major news assignments was traveling to Vietnam with Ross Perot.
+After about 3 months, Gene moved into the news department in Dallas, then was promoted to evening news anchor.
+One of Thomas's major news assignments was traveling to Vietnam with Ross Perot.

 Thomas was survived by his second wife, Linda Brooks Alred (who still resides in the Dallas area;) a son, Darin (who now lives in Tulsa;) and daughters Monica (from Gene's first marriage; she currently lives in Kansas City) and Jill (currently living in Miami.)
 Linda wrote recently to say that Gene now has three granddaughters and three grandsons who wish very much that they could have known him.